Arghun-dev/npm-package/README.md

 If you read about `storybook`, it says that:

 **Storybook is an open source tool for developing UI components in isolation for React, Vue, Angular, and more.
 It makes building stunning UIs organized and efficient.**

+If you run the command `$. npx sb init`

+Since, we've set up our project structure and have react and react-dom, listed as dev dependencies, when I run this command, it should detect that we're inside of a react project, and it should all work automatically, so I'm going to go to my terminal or my command line interface and I'm going to paste `$. npx sb init`.

+and to run the storybook you should write => `$. npm run storybook`